Hector Cole: Representative debut

 Cole's next match was the Roope Rooster final where Ponsonby defeated City 10-5 to win their 4th Roope Rooster title.
 Cole was selected to play for Auckland against the returning New Zealand team back from their Australian tour.
 Auckland went down heavily in front of 15,000 spectators with Cole playing five-eight in a 17-41 loss.
 He was chosen in the New Zealand squad to play the first match against the touring Queensland side but was named in the reserves and did not take the field.

 He was then chosen for the Auckland B southern tour.
 They played West Coast in Greymouth and won 22-15 with Cole scoring twice and converting a try, he then played in a 5-6 loss to Canterbury at Monica Park in Christchurch before the final match against Wellington at Newtown Park which saw Auckland B win 68-9.
 Three days later, on 19 September he played for Auckland against South Auckland with Riley playing with him in the five eighths positions and Frank Delgrosso at halfback.
 Both players were Ponsonby team mates of Cole.
 Auckland won easily 36-19 to retain the Northern Union Challenge Cup.
 He finished the season by playing for Ponsonby in a 23-22 Stormont Shield semi-final win over Marist Old Boys and then the 35-3 Stormont Shield final win over City Rovers.
 This was the first ever time that the Stormont Shield had been competed for.
-It was a memorial trophy named after the New Zealand international, and Marist player Bill Stormont who had passed away 3 months early from rheumatic heart disease aged just 26.
+It was a memorial trophy named after the New Zealand international, and Marist player Bill Stormont who had died 3 months early from rheumatic heart disease aged just 26.